softkeynotes-dev/Aura-Content-Planner-Demo/README.md

 ## 📄 License

-© 2025 Aura Content Planner.
+© 2025 SoftKeyNotes - Aura Content Planner.
 All Rights Reserved.

 This demo is for evaluation purposes only.
 Unauthorized distribution or modification is prohibited.